 The Company is developing products for the treatment and prevention of cancer based on its proprietary technologies.

-The Company's product development initiatives are focused primarily on its DOS47 new drug candidate.
-L-DOS47 is currently under study for the treatment of NSCLC.
-The Company currently believes that its growth and future prospects are mainly dependent on the success of its DOS47 drug product candidate.
+The Company's product development initiatives are focused primarily on technologies that modulate the tumour microenvironment.

+To-date, the Company's proprietary technology platform, DOS47 has yielded two new drug product candidates, L-DOS47 and V-DOS47.
+L-DOS47 is currently under clinical study for the treatment of NSCLC.
 L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals were obtained in Poland and the U.S. to conduct Phase I/II and Phase I clinical studies, respectively.
-The LDOS002 European Phase I/II clinical study in Poland continues to enroll patients and three sites have been initiated in the U.S. Phase I study in NSCLC involving L-DOS47 in combination with pemetrexed/carboplatin.
+Both the LDOS002 European Phase I/II monotherapy clinical study in Poland and the LDOS001 U.S. Phase I study in combination with pemetrexed/carboplatin, continue to enroll patients.
+V-DOS47 has been licensed to the Company's wholly owned Polish subsidiary for preclinical and clinical development.
+The V-DOS47 drug candidate uses the Company's proprietary DOS47 technology conjugated to VEGFR target wide range of cancers.